achirita/awesome-phyllotaxis/README.md

 In this guide, we will delve into phyllotaxis algorithms and their visualization using JavaScript and three.js.
 Starting with the planar model and expanding into three-dimensional variations, we’ll explore how these algorithms recreate nature's patterns with remarkable precision.
 Whether you’re a botanist, a programmer, or simply a lover of nature’s beauty, this journey through the mathematics of growth promises to be an engaging exploration.

-Setting up a three.js project is out of scope for this exploration.
-We'll assume we have a basic scene setup and a function called `makeSphere` which can create a sphere centered around a 3D point in space, with a particular radius.

 ## The Planar Model

 ### The Basics